 Here are the top emerging technologies in secured finance to help you mitigate risk and drive growth.

-- Cloud-based SaaS technology
+- Cloud-hosted SaaS technology

 - Evergreen IT

-- Standardized secured finance software with an open finance platform
+- Standardized secured finance software with an Open Finance Platform

 - Real-time data access via APIs, reporting, datastreaming

 Moving away from on-premises technology is a great start to mitigate risk.
 While a cloud-hosted model provides advantages over on-prem, a Software-as-a-Service model is a much more powerful option.
 And here’s why.